McIntosh Loudspeaker Division Part 1

 An addition to the main plant was completed early in the year for the acoustics lab.
 Although my first priority was to design the C26 Stereo preamplifier that was immediately needed to replace the C24 preamp, I also began planning procedures and assembling test equipment needed to run the speaker research and development.

 The acoustics lab consisted of a reverberant room and a small listening room.
 The reverberant room was made entirely of concrete, including the ceiling.
 The walls were coated with hard plaster and then painted with epoxy paint to be as reflective as possible.
 The dimensions of 16' by 13' and a 10' high ceiling were proportioned to give useful measurement down to 250 Hz.
 With the use of a calibration fan, I was able to measure even lower.
 The purpose of a reverberant room was to sum up the total energy that a speaker radiates regardless of its directional properties.
 The test could be used to measure acoustic power.
-The speaker and microphone could not be located near each other, however, for this to work properly.
+The speaker and microphone are not located near each other, however, for this to work properly.

 The test equipment was made by General Radio and consisted of a 1564 sound and vibration analyzer, 1521-B chart recorder, 1304-B oscillator and 1900 wave analyzer.
 Although the GR test equipment I used back then could be thought of by today’s computers as antique, it was never-the-less just as accurate and even had some advantages.
 However, the time needed to run the tests was definitely longer.
 Bruel & Kjaer 4133 and 4134 microphones were used.
 The 4134 was a random incidence microphone used for the diffuse field measurements in the reverberant room.
 The 4133 was for free field measurements.
 Because the microphone response was flat beyond 20kHz within a few tenths of a dB, a correction curve for speaker measurements was not needed.
 Photo courtesy of Dave O’Brien.